shellnumismatics/zkBTC-Security/README.md

 * each platform is designed to safekeep the private key in a way that it is nearly impossible to learn the content of the private key;
 * each platform only signs the redemption transaction after a successful ZKP verificatioin;
-* we can tolerate one of the platforms to be craked or failed without losing security or losing assets.
+* we can tolerate one of the platforms to be craked or fail without losing security or losing assets.

 Please turn to later sections for more details.